cornell-zhang/heurigym/iopddl/README.md

  * Not necessarily; for a given pair of nodes `[pred, succ]`, there may be zero, one, or multiple edges that connect them.
 For example, you'll find that in *Benchmark A*, there are two separate edges (#60 and #21438) that connect nodes #5 and #617.
 The total cost between a pair of nodes would thus be the sum across all such edge costs.

+***How large are the input graphs?***
+ * Apart from few small benchmarks, some of the graphs are huge, with over 10,000 nodes and 10,000 edges, and the number of strategies will be even more.
+Therefore, the algorithm should be able to handle large graphs efficiently.
+It is very important to output the solution in the given time limit, otherwise the solution will be considered incorrect.

 ## Input Format
 The input is path to a JSON file encodes a graph-based optimization instance.